hellosign/hellosign-php-sdk/README.md

 $client = new HelloSign\Client($token);
 ```

-### Testing
+## Testing

-This project contains PHPUnit tests that exercise the SDK code and provide examples of how to use library classes.
+This project contains PHPUnit tests that check the SDK code and can also be referenced for examples.
 Most are functional and integrated tests that walk through real user scenarios.
 In some cases, this means you must have an active network connection with access to HelloSign to execute all tests.
 Also, your testing account will need at least 1 template for the template tests to pass.

 *** WARNING: these tests will add and remove users from your team.
 Use with caution.

-#### To run the tests
+### To run the tests

 - Copy file `phpunit.xml.sample` to `phpunit.xml`
 - Edit the new file, uncomment and enter your `API_KEY`, `CLIENT_ID`, and `CALLBACK_URL`